The guide to owning a Cockapoo.

 Cockapoos are known for their friendly, affectionate and intelligent temperament, inheriting traits from their parent breeds, the Cocker Spaniel and the Poodle.
 They form strong bonds with their owners, craving attention and companionship.
 With their moderate to high energy levels, they enjoy regular exercise and playtime.

 Cockapoos are adaptable to various living environments and thrive on being part of the family.
-They are loyal, playful and trainable, making them excellent companions for individuals and families who can provide them with love, attention and proper care.
+They are loyal, playful and trainable, making them excellent companions for individuals, families, and especially first time owners who can provide them with love, attention and proper care.

 Simply put, Cockapoos make fantastic pets.
 With their irresistible charm, boundless energy and affectionate nature, they’re known for bringing endless joy and laughter into any household.
 Whether cuddling on the couch, playing fetch in the park, or joining in on family adventures, Cockapoos are always eager to be by your side, wagging their tails with enthusiasm.